cryptobuks1/checkonchain/research_articles/dcr_useradoption/dcr_useradoption.md

 In many instances, individuals participating in the Decred network are active in more than one of these categories, in some cases all four.

 It is not uncommon for Miners, who have invested heavily in both CAPEX and OPEX to compete with ASIC hardware, to take an active interest in governance decisions to protect their investment.
-This also provides a passive, income stream for mined coins whilst hodling, enabling unique revenue models.
+This also provides a passive, income stream for mined coins whilst HODLing, enabling unique revenue models.

 The people who contribute to and develop the Decred codebase, market presence and research base, are typically strong hand holders of DCR and active participants in Proof-of-Stake security and governance.
-Having developed sound understanding of Decred fundamentals, these people are often motivated and dedicated DCR hodlers of last resort.
+Having developed sound understanding of Decred fundamentals, these people are often motivated and dedicated DCR HODLers of last resort.

 These examples are distillations of an essential yet informal value of Decred holders, skin-in-the-game.
 The Decred design is centred around the fundamentally crypto-anarchic principles of action and accountability of the system whilst preserving the individual's privacy and anonymity.